pdp10/notes/vim.md

 :vsp [filename] - Opens a new file and splits your screen vertically to show
                   more than one buffer

-ctrl+G  - See current work directory
+<C-G>   - See current work directory
-ctrl+ws - Split windows horizontally
+<C-w> s - Split windows horizontally
-ctrl+wv - Split windows vertically
+<C-w> v - Split windows vertically
+<C-w> = - Resize windows to equal dimensions, automatically
-ctrl+ww - Switch between windows
+<C-w> w - Switch between windows
-ctrl+wr - Reverse buffers
+<C-w> r - Reverse buffers
-ctrl+wc - Close a window without killing the buffer ctrl+wq - Quit a window
+<C-w> c - Close a window without killing the buffer
+<C-w> q - Quit a window

-Ctrl+wh - Moves your cursor to the window to the left Ctrl+wl - Moves your cursor to the window to the right Ctrl+wj - Moves your cursor to the window below the one you're in Ctrl+wk - Moves your cursor to the window above the one you're in
+<C-w> h - Moves your cursor to the window to the left
+<C-w> l - Moves your cursor to the window to the right
+<C-w> j - Moves your cursor to the window below the one you're in
+<C-w> k - Moves your cursor to the window above the one you're in
 ```

 ##### Tab Pages